 One of the first references to Shakespeare as a playwright was in 1592.
 It was not just a reference, it was an insult.
 Shakespeare was attacked in a pamphlet, written by a well-known poet and playwright called Robert Greene.
 Being university-educated, Greene belonged to the writing elite and consequently looked down on other writers, especially if they rose to fame and thus turned into serious competition.

 Shakespeare is branded not only as a jack of all trades, but also as being a fraud.
 The reference to one of Shakespeare’s history plays comes through the “tygers heart” which is “wrapt in a players hide”, which refers to Henry VI, part 3 where one character accuses another of unfounded cruelty: “O tiger’s heart wrapped in a woman’s hide!”

 Naturally, success spurs jealousy.
 And yet, history has proven Shakespeare right.
 He remains the most-played author on the stage.
 Worldwide.

 So, why not celebrate this with a play ABOUT Shakespeare?

 Stay tuned for updates on this year’s journey, unravelling the bard’s life: how he ended up on the wrong side of the family tree, was forced to eat his own script in order to avoid being sent to the Tower and, most of all, where the true coinage of the famous stage direction “Exit, pursued by a bear” really originates.

-We may have taken the liberty to amend historical facts a bit here and then.
+We may have taken the liberty to amend historical facts a bit here and there.
 In true Shakespearean manner, so to speak.